RACV Logo

 Day 10 - Kanazawa, Takayama

 Enjoy a free morning with the option of a Kanazawa Castle Park and Kenrokuen Garden tour or a Gold Leaf Craft Experience.
 Then, journey to the alpine village of Shirakawa-go, a picturesque village known for its traditional gassho-zukuri farmhouses with steep thatched roofs.
 A UNESCO World Heritage Site, Shirakawa-go offers a glimpse into rural Japan's history and culture.
 The village is particularly beautiful in winter when covered in snow, creating a magical winter wonderland.
-Later, move on to Takayama, explore the old town area and try local sake.
-In the evening, you try Hida Beef at a local restaurant.
+Later, continue to Takayama, explore the old town area and try local sake.
+In the evening, savour tender Hida Beef at a local restaurant.

 Insider Experience - Sake Tasting

-Japan is the birthplace of sake, a rice wine.
-It all began in the eighth century, within the Imperial Palace in Nara.
-Learn more about the drink’s history as you indulge in an authentic sake tasting and learn how sake is produced.
+Japan is the birthplace of sake, a type of rice wine created in the eighth century within the Imperial Palace in Nara.
+Learn more about the drink’s history as you indulge in an authentic tasting and learn how sake is produced.

 Enhance your Journey - Kanazawa Castle and Kenrokuen Garden Visit

 Witness one of Kanazawa’s key historic landmarks, Kanazawa Castle.
-Elements of the striking structure have been reconstructed after multiple fires over centuries.
+Elements of the striking structure have been reconstructed after multiple fires over the centuries.
 Its seamless restoration emphasises the heritage and importance the castle plays in Japan’s history.
-Be enchanted by Kenrokuen Garden’s splendour.
+Enjoy a stroll in Kenrokuen Garden, regarded as one of the finest gardens in the country by Japan's leading garden design experts.
+Harmoniously blending the six attributes required of traditional Japanese gardens: spaciousness, seclusion, artifice, antiquity, water, and panoramas — a visit to this masterpiece in Japanese garden design is an experience to savour.

 Enhance your Journey - Gold Leaf Experience